ChibiOS/ChibiOS/readme.txt

 - FIX: Fixed duplicate STM32_GPT_USE_TIM8 definition in some mcuconf.h files (bug #431).
 - FIX: Fixed possible unalignment in GCC Cortex-M scatter files (bug #430).
+- NEW: Added chvprintf() function to the chprintf module.
 - NEW: Added a new function shellExit() to the shell.
 It allows to exit the shell from any command handler.
 - NEW: Added support for STM32F401/STM32F42x/STM32F43x devices.